emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 This document contains a procedure for merging a branch received via a GitHub "pull request".

-This is a draft procedure based on:
-- "Re: Possible MPS Help" [GDR_2014-01-09]_
-- "Memory Pool System branching and merging procedures" [GDR_2020-09-03]_.
+This document was created as a combination of the process improvement steps from our Perforce-based "Memory Pool System branching and merging procedures" [GDR_2020-09-03]_ with Gareth Rees' email containing the working steps for git / GitHub merges, "Re: Possible MPS Help" [GDR_2014-01-09]_.

+The document is still draft.
 Some of the questions that need resolving are noted in square brackets.

 Ravenbrook is currently (2023-01) migrating the MPS project to git (and GitHub) and this is likely to modify this procedure.
+[Insert reference to that project.
+RB 2023-01-07]

 2. Pre-merge checklist